|8:00 am||Registration desk will be open|

 Message from Bob Doherty and Shuan Tomlinson

-Welcome to Leadership Day 2015, ACP’s annual advocacy day event held in Washington, D.C. that enables the College to increase its presence on Capitol Hill and bring our issues of concern to U.S. lawmakers.
-Leadership Day will be held at the Westin Washington D.C.
-City Center Hotel again this year, located at 1400 M Street NW, Washington, DC.
-The hotel is a short metro ride or taxi to Congressional offices.
+Welcome to Leadership Day 2016, the College’s annual advocacy day event held in Washington, D.C. that enables ACP to increase its presence on Capitol Hill and bring our issues of concern to U.S. lawmakers.
+Leadership Day will be held at the Walter E. Washington Convention Center (Ballroom C).
+The Convention Center is a short metro ride or taxi to Congressional offices.

 Leadership Program and Logistics:

-The official Leadership Day program will begin Wednesday, May 20 at around 12:45 PM with opening remarks from the President of ACP and the Chair of the Board of Governors followed by in-depth issue briefings by key congressional and Administration staff.
-Attendees will hear from a host of Washington insiders who will assess the current political environment and its impact on ACP issues.
+The official Leadership Day program will begin Tuesday, May 3 at 12:45 PM with opening remarks from key College leaders followed by in-depth issue briefings by congressional and Administration staff.
+Attendees will hear from a host of Washington insiders who will assess the current political environment and its impact on ACP’s issues.

-We will start our Capitol Hill Day, Thursday, May 21 at the Westin Washington D.C.
-City Center Hotel (National Ballroom) with breakfast and remarks from key members of Congress.
-Immediately following the presentations, attendees will disperse to their scheduled congressional appointments on Capitol Hill.
-Please note that the Westin Hotel is a short taxi cab or metro ride away from Capitol Hill and attendees are responsible for those transportation costs.
-A hospitality/debriefing room on Capitol Hill will be available throughout the day of May 21 for attendees in the Capitol Building, Room HC-5 (House side of the Capitol) from 9:00 AM -5:00 PM.
+We will start our Capitol Hill Day, Wednesday, May 4 at the Washington Convention Center with breakfast, key announcements, and possible presentations.
+Immediately following, attendees will disperse to their scheduled congressional appointments on Capitol Hill.
+Please note that the Washington Convention Center is a short taxi cab or metro ride away from Capitol Hill and attendees are responsible for those transportation costs.
+A hospitality/debriefing room on Capitol Hill (HC-8 in the Capitol) will be available throughout the day of May 4 for attendees, starting at 10:30am.
+This room is provided to attendees to allow them to rest between their meetings, have a snack, and otherwise compare notes with their chapter delegation members.

 As you are aware, three major airports service the Washington D.C. area, Ronald Reagan National Airport, Dulles International Airport, and the Baltimore-Washington International Airport (BWI).
 You may find substantial savings with flights into BWI.
 While the trip from BWI to downtown Washington is longer than the trip from Ronald Reagan National Airport, limousine/shuttle service is available.
 BWI is only a few miles farther from downtown Washington than Dulles Airport.
 During weekday travel, MARC trains make frequent trips from the BWI airport to Washington’s Union Station (one-way ticket starts at $11).
 A free shuttle is available for the 5-minute ride from the BWI Airport, baggage claim level to the BWI rail station.
 Go to: http://www.bwiairport.com/en/travel/ground-transportation/trans/marc for more information and the MARC Penn Line train schedule.

-Arranging Your Chapter’s Hill Meetings for Thursday, May 21 – For those chapters that are scheduling their own congressional meetings, contact information for U.S. Senators and U.S. House Members is available online on http://capwiz.com/acponline/dbq/officials/ – (pocketsize congressional directories will also be available at the registration desk on Leadership Day).
-For those chapters scheduling their own meetings, please fill out and fax to Shuan Tomlinson at 202-835-0042 the enclosed form entitled “Appointments Arranged Form.”
+Arranging Your Chapter’s Hill Meetings for Wednesday, May 4: For those chapters that are scheduling their own congressional meetings, contact information for U.S. Senators and U.S. House Members is available online on http://capwiz.com/acponline/dbq/officials/ – (pocketsize congressional directories will also be available at the registration desk on Leadership Day).
+For those chapters scheduling their own meetings, please fill out and fax to Shuan Tomlinson at 202-835-0042 the form entitled “Appointments Arranged Form.”
 Having this information in advance will give the governmental affairs staff the information they need to tailor their advice to you for your individual meetings.
-Those chapters that have asked us to schedule their congressional meetings will receive their congressional visits schedule at Leadership Day on May 20 and May 21.
+The deadline for chapters to elect the scheduling services of ACP National has past.
+Those chapters that requested the scheduling services of ACP National will receive their schedules in two ways this year.
+ACP will debut a new Leadership Day schedule “App” for mobile devices so schedules can be accessed electronically.
+We will also continue to provide the hardcopy schedules for those chapters at Leadership Day on May 3 and May 4.
+Any chapter member who has registered for Leadership Day should coordinate with their chapter Governor for scheduling purposes.

 For other information or questions about Leadership Day, please contact Shuan Tomlinson, Senior Analyst, State Health Policy & Grassroots at 1-800-338-2746, Ext.
 4547 or by email at email@example.com.